amignan/rseismTLS/README.md

 <img src="figs/unnamed-chunk-5-1.png" width="100%" />

 We used the option `method = 'full sequence'`, which means that the rate sequence is continuous.
 Considering the `co-injection` and `post-injection` separately can lead to a discontinuity (play with different values of `dt` to test the impact of binning).
-Those two options should only be used when data is limited to one phase only.
+Those two options should only be used when data is limited to one of the two phases.

 ``` r
 rate.coinj.pred <- rseismTLS::ratemodel.val('co-injection', list(a_fb = .1, b = theta.GR$b, mc = theta.GR$mc), inj = inj.binned)